RaveJS/rave/README.md

 ## Why should I use RaveJS?

--	Requires little or no machinery, configuration, or maintenance
+-	Requires zero machinery or configuration to get started and zero ongoing maintenance
--	Enables brain-dead-simple project startup
+-	Enables brain-dead simple project startup
 	-	Modern, modular architectures are simple, too!
--	Offers a huge selections of packages on npm and Bower
+-	Offers huge selections of packages from npm and Bower
 -   Provides a platform for third-party integration
 -	Embraces the future: an ES6 Loader polyfill is built in
 -	Creates easy-to-follow demos, tutorials, and prototypes